zerosaboteur/recommender-systems-class/readme.md

 8. Click on the first cell and hit shift+enter.
 The first cell should get executed properly.
 Do the same for all other cells (you can continuously hit shift+enter until you execute all cells).

+	The most common error you may encounter is "ImportError: No module named...".
+In such a case:

+	- copy the package name,

+	- close the tabs with Jupyter and in Git Bash where you started Jupyter Notebook click ctrl+c,

+	- run the following command:
+			pip install package_name

+	- the package should get installed successfully,

+	- after that you can open Jupyter Notebook again and test if it works now.

 9. After you finished a piece of code in your repository, run the following commands in Git Bash (in the repository folder):